kdmukai/micropython-esp32/README.md

 ```

 ### Configure board target for LVGL compatibility
-The `boards/GENERIC_S2` sdkconfig has already been updated for LVGL compatibility.
+The `GENERIC_S2` and `SAOLA_1R` sdkconfigs have already been updated for LVGL compatibility.
 Edit the definition of any other S2 board by updating its `sdkconfig.board`:
 ```
 CONFIG_ETH_ENABLED=n
 CONFIG_ETH_USE_SPI_ETHERNET=n